 So the self is in that type of phenomenon.
 It changes from moment to moment to moment, and it’s not a way of being aware of something or a form of physical phenomenon.

 And it can only be known when its basis is known.
-It’s imputed.
+It’s an imputation phenomenon, something that cannot exist and cannot be known independently of its basis.
 You can’t know time by itself.
 You know time in terms of something changing, the movement of a clock or the motion of the planets around the sun, something like that.
 It can’t be known just by itself.
 It’s not a – well, it depends on how you define thing – it’s not a thing.
 It depends on what you mean by thing.
 Thing – if you think of it in terms of a validly knowable phenomenon, you could know time; you could know “me.”

 I know you.
 But how do I know you?
 I know you on the basis of what I see and what you’re saying and so on.
 It’s not that I just know you abstractly.
 That’s impossible.
 But you are not your mind.
 This is the fallacy.
 This is the Samkhya thing, that you’re your mind.
 And then we have to really examine: Is that what I identify with?
 That I’m my mind?
 And for most of us actually that is what we identify with.
 And that’s what we think – a consciousness that has a self-awareness of “me,” thinks of itself in terms of “me,” that that’s what goes on from lifetime to lifetime.
 Well, come on, that’s the Samkhya.
 The Samkhya say that.
 That’s not what Buddhism says.
 So we start to see the relevance of studying this material, working with it.
 It’s not anthropology or comparative religion.
 It has to do with real life.